sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 Finding the subject of your certificate
 =======================================

-The subject of a certificate is the human-readable identification of who the certificate belongs to.
+The subject or :abbr:`DN (Distinguished Name)` of a certificate is the human-readable identification of who the certificate belongs to.
 It usually contains your name, country, organization and your e-mail address.